ericvolp12/white-water/README.md

 Our tests are inside `tests/` and can be run with the `--run` flag in chistributed.

-For tests with more than 4 nodes, please include a `--config-file tests/seven-nodes.conf` flag when running chistributed.
+For tests with 5 nodes, please include a `--config-file tests/five-nodes.conf` flag when running chistributed.

 Example outputs of our test runs are provided in the `tests/` directory.